 Carol HenriCarol Henri's love of choral singing started with a fantastic High School choir and Madrigal group and continued with the UC Berkeley University Chorus.
 She has been a regular member of the Oakland Symphony Chorus for many years and also currently sings with the SF Bach Choir.
 In addition, she has sung with the SF Symphony Chorus, the SF Midsummer Mozart festival chorus and the SF Choral Society.
 She has worked for many years at IBM as a Technical Sales Specialist.

-Patricia SauraPatricia Saura grew up in Madrid, Spain, and has lived in the SF Bay Area for the past 30 years.
+Patricia SauraPatricia Saura grew up in Madrid, Spain, and developed a passion for early music as a young teenager when her father took her to many concerts of Spanish Renaissance keyboard music where he often served as organ or harpsichord tuner.
+She earned a Bachelor's degree in music from Cal State Hayward and has sung in a number of choirs over the past 25 years, including Coro Hispano de San Francisco, Sacred and Profane, and Lacuna Arts Ensemble.
 She works as a medical interpreter in San Francisco.
-Her passion for early music started as a young teenager when her father took her to many concerts of Spanish Renaissance keyboard music where he often served as organ or harpsichord tuner.
-She earned a Bachelors degree in music from Cal State East Bay and has sung in a number of choirs over the past 25 years, including Coro Hispano de San Francisco, Sacred and Profane, and Lacuna Arts.
-Besides music, she loves gardening, traveling, walking, and spending time with her friends, family, and parrots.

 Susan St MartinSusan made her conducting debut in the 4th grade, when she directed the 4th grade recorder group in "Frère Jacques" in canon.
 Susan has taken one formal music theory class in her life, during her last semester at MIT, where she got her undergraduate degree in Biology.
 Otherwise, she credits her school music teachers and choral directors over the years with all the music theory she knows.
-Susan is a research assistant at Sangamo Therapeutics, where she works on curing diseases with therapeutic gene modification.
+Susan is a Bioarchitect and Interim Lab Manager at Amber Bio, where she works on curing diseases with therapeutic RNA editing.
 Other interests include knitting, figs, whisk(e)y, and the occasional lamb kebab.

 Richard StantonRichard Stanton is a professor of finance and real estate at U.C.
 Berkeley.
 He started singing in choirs as a child in London then took a brief 25-year break, during which he moved to the U.S. More recently, he has sung with the SF Bach Choir and its chamber chorus, Concentus; the SF Choral Society; and Mostly Motets, where he first met and sang with several of the other members of Tactus.
 He has been singing with Tactus since Spring 2019.

-Susan SwerdlowMezzo/alto Susan Swerdlow has enjoyed singing in Tactus since summer 2017.
-Upon retiring recently after several fulfilling decades teaching choral music at the College Preparatory School in Oakland, she threw herself into singing as never before.
-In addition to Tactus, she sings with the San Francisco Bay Area Chamber Choir, does choral and solo work with the Berkeley Bach Cantata Group, and is a member of a Renaissance trio.
-Susan, who holds an M.M. in choral conducting from Temple University, trained the choruses for many productions at Berkeley Opera (now West Edge Opera) and Oakland Opera Theater, and is a former music director of Sacred and Profane Chamber Chorus.
-She was a Tactus Co-Director during the transitional 2018-2019 season.
+Susan SwerdlowMezzo/alto Susan Swerdlow has enjoyed singing in Tactus since 2017, and she is currently the group's Associate Conductor.
+Upon retiring after several fulfilling decades teaching choral music at the College Preparatory School in Oakland, she threw herself into singing as never before.
+In addition to Tactus, she does choral and solo work with the Berkeley Bach Cantata Group and Marin Baroque.
+Susan, who holds an M.M. in choral conducting from Temple University, directs the Women's Antique Vocal Ensemble (WAVE) and was a Tactus Co-Director during the transitional 2018-2019 season.
+She trained the choruses for many productions at Berkeley Opera (now West Edge Opera) and Oakland Opera Theater, and is a former director of Sacred and Profane Chamber Chorus.

 Barb WestreeBarb Westree is retired from environmental consulting.
 Beginning her musical life in high school, she always sang in big choruses.
 While the Verdi and Mozart Requiems are great works, Barb now derives her musical joy from small ensembles and Early Music.
 Besides Tactus, Barb also sings with Lacuna Arts in San Francisco.